COSBlab/EMMIVox/tutorials/3-refinement-wat/README.md

    **Note**: You do not need to perfom these actions if you are interested only in ensemble modelling.

-   * We first need to extract the conformation with best cryo-EM score from our production run and perform a short energy minimization.
+   * We first need to extract the conformation with best EMMIVox score from our production run and perform a short energy minimization.
 To setup all the files needed for minimization, you need to execute this script:

      `bash prepare_PLUMED_input_emin.sh`